Anbeeld/ACAI/docs/analysis.md

 - iterates military fleets
 - stores a quantized `fleet_power`
-- assigns a monotonically increasing identificator to break ties
+- assigns an identificator that starts at 1 and increments per fleet, combined with the country owner scope value, to break ties

 `acai_main_fleet_current_strongest`: